PS5 games revealed: The full list of confirmed PlayStation 5 games, launch titles and exclusives

 Being developed by Ubisoft, it’s a storybook adventure that embarks on you controlling a forgotten hero, to save the Greek Gods from extinction.
 It looks to be a third-person adventure, so this could be a great game to tide you over until the next God of War game arrives.

 An anime-feature but playable, it looks to be engrossing as the trailer made out.

 After THQ releasing a playable concept of what a remake of the 2001 original could play like, they subsequently confirmed that a remake was in production, due to the high-acclaim the demo received.
 It’s a single-player RPG where you must slay wild animals and monsters to earn skill points to build up your character, so you can easily slay the enemy-orcs throughout the game.

 The fifth instalment has been announced for release in 2021, and existing GTA V owners get $1m a month on PS4 until it releases.

 Gran Turismo 7

 The successor to 2017’s Gran Turismo Sport, Polyphony Digital’s racing series has been on PlayStation ever since its first entry in 1997.
-Rumours have been flying ever since the PS5 was officially announced, and sources have been stating that it was meant to be unveiled at the June 4th event, but due to the understandable delay, we will be waiting with baited breath.
+Announced at the PS5 Event, it looks to have online as its focus.

 Lord of the Rings: Gollum